damphon/L2Test/README.md

 #	7 - Leads should be able to review specific answers to all questions
 #	8 - Techs can flag questions they think need improvement while taking the test, for leads to review
 #	9 - Leads should be able to remove poorly worded questions (from taken tests) and have the test automatically re-score.

-To use any number of answeres switch to a 2 database formation, and tie the answeres to the questions ex.
-PID - Question - catagory - (image address)[use a default entrey to indicate no image] PID - Question's PID - Answer - AnswerID - Correct/incorrect
-PID - Question's PID - Answer2 - AnswerID2 - Correct/incorrect

-for CSV have the export make a CSV that is
-Question - Catagory - ImageAddress - Answer - Correct/Incorrect - Answer2 - Correct/Incorrect - Answe3 - Correct/Incorrect ect..

-For CSV import manualy seperate the information and then put it in as new questions.

-Header
-Footer
-About Page